glow

 AMERICAN LIBRARY ASSOCIATION news

-THE ALA/Amelia Bloomer Project List named SHE SANG PROMISE: The Story of Betty Mae Jumper, Seminole Tribal Leader, to its annual annotated bibliography of books for young readers that offer excellent role models of girl & women characters or real girls & women in non-fiction.
+THE {ALA/Amelia Bloomer Project List} renamed the RISE LIST named SHE SANG PROMISE: The Story of Betty Mae Jumper, Seminole Tribal Leader, to its annual annotated bibliography of books for young readers that offer excellent role models of girl & women characters or real girls & women in non-fiction.

 Joan Broerman, past Regional Advisor, Society of Children’s Book Writers & Illustrators